Newton Park and Conservation Lands

 Connects to: Millennium Park Helen Heyn Riverway

-LONGEST WALK: 3 miles, on this walk including Helen Heyn Riverway and Millennium Park (a longer walk that includes this park)
+3 miles, on this walk that includes Helen Heyn Riverway and Millennium Park

 This National Historic Landmark is a diverse